sgshulman/DGEM/README.md

 They are usually calculated based on Mie theory.
 There are two parameters:
 - albedo &mdash; Single scattering albedo
 - tableFile &mdash; the path of a file with elements of scattering matrix for Stokes vector (I_r, I_l, U, V).
 Each line of the file contains a scattering angle in degrees and four coefficients: p1, p2, p3, and p4.
+Scattering angles from 0 to 180 degrees should be listed in the table in increasing order.

 ### Geometry